SalesConnection/Caction-Support/docs/Start_Up_Guide.md

 3. **Task Management:** Assign and monitor tasks within projects.
    - Break down projects into manageable tasks, delegate responsibilities, and track progress to ensure project milestones are met.<br>

-4. **Digital Forms:** Streamline data collection and workflows.
+4. **Digital Forms:** Digitalize your forms for easy accessibility.
+Users are able to fill in these forms via their mobile app conveniently while on-the-go.
    - Create, customize, and distribute digital forms to collect data and automate workflows, improving accuracy and efficiency.<br>

-5. **Products & Services:** Catalog and manage your offerings.
+5. **Products & Services:** Catalog and manage your Products and Services.
-   - Maintain an up-to-date list of products and services, including descriptions, pricing, and availability.<br>
+   - Maintain an up-to-date list of products and services, including descriptions and pricing.<br>

 6. **Public Forms:** Collect data from external sources easily.
-   - Design and share public forms to gather information from customers, partners, and other stakeholders.<br>
+   - Design and share public forms to gather information from customers, leads, and other stakeholders.<br>

-7. **Asset Management:** Track and manage company resources.
+7. **Asset Management:** Track and manage company equipment.
-   - Keep a detailed record of company assets, monitor their condition, and manage their utilization and maintenance.<br><br>
+   - Keep a detailed record of company assets, monitor their condition, and compile data to analyze health of equipment.<br><br>

 For a detailed breakdown of each feature, visit the [Sales Connection Features page](https://salesconnection.github.io/Sales-Connection-Support/#features-knowledge).<br><br>